 Fungicides: Turfgrass diseases vary in the Midwest based on location and turf species.
-Managers of cool-season turfgrass species on greens, tees, and fairways should plan for preventive fungicide applications to control anthracnose, summer patch, Pythium, brown ring patch, take all patch, dollar spot, and in northern regions, pink and gray snow mold.
-Fairy ring can affect all species throughout the region, and can be an important disease to consider when creating disease control programs.
-Fungicide applications of Velista, Briskway®, Secure Action and Heritage Action should be planned to focus on these key turf diseases.
+Managers of cool-season turfgrass species on greens, tees and fairways should plan for preventive fungicide applications to control anthracnose, summer patch, Pythium, brown ring patch, take all patch, dollar spot, brown patch, and in northern regions, pink and gray snow mold.
+Fairy ring can affect all species throughout the region and can be an important disease to consider when creating disease control programs.
+Fungicide applications of Velista, Briskway, Secure Action and Posterity XT should be planned to focus on these key turf diseases.

 Insecticides: In the Midwestern U.S., white grubs are the most important insect to control.
 Other pests like cutworm, and occasionally armyworm, are also found on greens and tees.
 Preventive applications of Acelepryn, granular or sprays are more effective than curative applications, so be vigilant about application timing as each insect is unique.
 In the upper Midwest, the European crane fly can be a devastating pest in fine turf.
 Consider fall applications of Acelepryn or Provaunt for control of young larvae at their most susceptible life stage.

 Herbicides: Pre-emergence applications should be properly timed to control annual grass weeds in turf.
-Typically, pre-emergence herbicides, like Barricade® brand herbicides, are applied in the early spring for summer annuals such as crabgrass and Poa annua.
+Typically, pre-emergence herbicides, like Barricade brand herbicides, are applied in the early spring for summer annuals such as crabgrass and Poa annua.
 Most dicots and sedges can be controlled with post-emergent herbicides, like Tenacity® herbicide, applied while the weeds are actively growing.
 Pre-emergent applications for winter annuals, such as annual biotypes of Poa annua, are made in the later summer months.
-Post-emergence control of crabgrasses and certain other grassy weeds in bermudagrass and zoysiagrass turf can be achieved with the new Manuscript herbicide.
+Post-emergence control of dallisgrass and certain other grassy weeds in bermudagrass and zoysiagrass turf can be achieved with Manuscript herbicide.
 Weeds in native or fine fescue areas can be targeted with Fusilade® II herbicide.
-Nuisance grass weeds like smooth brome and foxtail can interfere with a pure stand of fine fescue, and Fusilade II is effective at selectively controlling these and other species.
+Nuisance grass weeds like johnsongrass and foxtail can interfere with a pure stand of fine fescue, and Fusilade II is effective at selectively controlling these and other species.

-Plant growth regulators (PGRs): Integrating PGRs into a season-long agronomic program can improve turf quality and enhance surface playability.
+Plant Growth Regulators (PGRs): Integrating PGRs into a season-long agronomic program can improve turf quality and enhance surface playability.
 PGRs like Primo Maxx® and Trimmit® 2SC reduce vertical turf growth to slow down clipping production, and are useful for increased rooting and tensile strength, and improved tolerance to common turfgrass stresses like drought, shade and traffic.
-If Poa annua reduction is a desirable objective for creeping bentgrass putting greens, consider incorporating Trimmit into the program to gradually transition to higher creeping bentgrass populations.
-In certain situations, it may also be desirable to tank-mix PGRs (for example, for cool-season fairway clipping reduction, mix Primo Maxx and Trimmit).
+If Poa annua reduction is a desirable objective for creeping bentgrass putting greens, consider incorporating Trimmit 2SC into the program to gradually transition to higher creeping bentgrass populations.
+In certain situations, it may also be desirable to tank-mix PGRs (for example, for cool-season fairway clipping reduction, mix Primo Maxx and Trimmit 2SC).